seanbreckenridge/projects/README.md

 [GitHub](https://github.com/seanbreckenridge/jikan_ex) | [GitLab](https://gitlab.com/seanbreckenridge/jikan_ex) | [Hex](https://hex.pm/packages/jikan_ex) | *Elixir*

-An elixir wrapper for the Jikan API.
+An elixir wrapper for the [Jikan](https://jikan.moe/) API.

 ### shortcuts

 [GitHub](https://github.com/seanbreckenridge/shortcuts) | [GitLab](https://gitlab.com/seanbreckenridge/shortcuts) | *Ruby*

 Converts a `toml` file into shell scripts.
-I use this to convert short/one-liner shell commands into shell scripts.
+I use this to convert short/one-liner shell commands into individual files.
 This makes my scripts easier to share with others, not dependent on shell-specific syntax (e.g. `exported bash functions`), and makes scripts accessible to other scripts/launchers like `rofi`/`dmenu`.

 ### subpath-serve

 [GitHub](https://github.com/seanbreckenridge/subpath-serve) | [GitLab](https://gitlab.com/seanbreckenridge/subpath-serve) | *Go*

-Serves text files from directory by matching subpaths.
+Serves text files from a directory by matching subpaths.
 I use this to serve my dotfiles [here](https://sean.fish/d/?dark).
 It also allows me to quickly send someone one of my scripts/configuration files from my dotfiles using [this script](https://sean.fish/d/give).

 ### no-db-static-shorturl